iamanas20/SoundByte/README.md

 The `Services` folder contains static services used around the app.
 Noticable examples are the Playback Service (handles starting songs and playing / pausing songs) and the SoundByte service (used by the app to login / logout, access api resources etc.)

-The `Models` folder contains models for the app.
-The name models may sound a little confusing at first (as these are not empty classes for JSON deserialization - these classes are located in the `SoundByte.Core` project).
-These classes typically extend `ObservableCollection<item>` and `ISupportIncrementalLoading` and are used for automatic loading of content within list views and grid views.

 ## Features
 - **SoundCloud API:** SoundByte is able to access the SoundCloud API either logged in or logged out.
 When logged out a user can serarch for music and then play the music.
 When logged in, a user can like / repost items, add items to their playlist, view their history, likes, stream, created/liked playlists and notifications.
 When also logged in the user can upload their own music to the SoundCloud API.